How to Upload Your Art on Redbubble (Tips for New Sellers)

 Redbubble is Just a Starting Point

-Because Redbubble is free to join and use, it attracts lots of people that are looking to sell their artwork.
-This has its own cons and pros, but for me, to be on Redbubble is just the beginning of my journey.
+Because Redbubble is free to join and use, it attracts lots of people who are looking to sell their artwork.
+This has its cons and pros, but for me, being on Redbubble is just the beginning of my journey.

 There are tons of free POD platforms similar to Redbubble, but there are also huge marketplaces, where you can sell your designs too.